 Planning

-With a carefully thought-out patio design, you expand your living spaces and create a new highlight in your home.
-There are various factors you should consider.
+With a well thought-out patio design, you can expand your living space and create a new highlight in your home.
+Here's what you need to consider.

-Balcony, garden and patio – the right planning for an oasis of wellbeing
+Balcony, garden and terrace - an oasis of well-being with the right planning

-During summer, we love to spend time outdoors.
+We like to be outside in summer.
 Because we feel freer, lighter and more relaxed.
-Properly designed, the balcony, patio and garden are an extension of the living room and an individual oasis of wellbeing.
-While secluded corners and sheltered, homely-looking areas evolve almost by themselves in a garden with old trees, it takes a little more planning in typical new development areas with smaller green spaces.
-But even here, cosy and private areas can be created with appropriate furnishings and greenery.
-Including perfect protection from sun, rain and prying eyes.
+Properly designed, balconies, terraces and gardens are an extended living room and an individual oasis of well-being.
+While secluded corners and sheltered, homely areas are created almost automatically in a garden with mature trees, it takes a little more planning in typical new-build areas with smaller green spaces.
+But even here, cozy and private areas can be created with the right equipment and planting.
+Including perfect protection from the sun, rain and prying eyes.
 Find out which solution is right for you in this article.

 Hände zusammengeschlossen mit einer Hand voll Erde

-Planning a patio also means considering the materials that will be used in its construction.
-Outdoor spaces on patios can be built of wood, natural stone, concrete slabs or tiles.
-Even a simple gravel surface can have its charm.
-But how do you decide on the right floor surface for you?
-Advantages and disadvantages of the different variants:
+Designing a terrace also means considering the materials used in its construction.
+Outdoor seating on terraces can be made of wood, natural stone, concrete slabs or tiles.
+Even a simple gravel surface can have its appeal.
+But how do you decide on the right surface?
+Here are the advantages and disadvantages of the various options to consider when designing a patio:

-The size and orientation of the awning should always be coordinated with the shadow cast by your building and the surrounding area, which is why an awning always turns out slightly differently depending on the course of the sun.
-The basic principle here is: the more area you want to shade on the balcony or patio, the larger the projection (extended length) and width of the awning must be.
+The size and orientation of the awning should be matched to the shade cast by your building and the surrounding area.
+The more area you want to shade on the balcony or terrace, the larger the awning extension and width must be.

 Ein Weg durchs Grüne mit Gegenlicht

-As a classic area linking house and garden, the patio should reflect the style of your architecture and at the same time fulfil practical requirements.
-It is always a good idea to factor in sufficient space.
-If the seating area is too small, it will be a permanent source of annoyance when patio furniture keeps getting in the way or you’re constantly bumping into things.
+As a classic link between house and garden, the terrace should reflect the style of your architecture and at the same time fulfill practical requirements.
+Plan enough space.
+If the seating area is too small, it can be annoying later on if patio furniture blocks the way or you are constantly bumping into things.

 Stühle rund um einen Tisch auf einer Terasse